jleir0/Tic-Tac-Toe/README.md

 ## USERS

 I have created a little service code for the login.
+The secret_key must be a github secret but I mocked one in the test and I dont code how to save the data in the db due to the connection problems and because I make some similar code in the match service.